laveee3/DS_FuzzyLogic/README.md

 Phone	1XXXX
 Total Changes	3XXXX

 The code that I have uploaded is rewritten instead of uploading the original.
 In this program, i have used fake data as input and also its a small file.
 This have reduced many lines of code which was written to handle the scalability for big-data.
+Not only the lines of code, but also the number of programs used.
+What was originally 4 separate programs is made into one here.
+For real data and huge data we cant use this single file, it needs to be 4 separate py scripts.
 Also, I have included the code that connects to the data base but for time-being I am importing database data from excel file.
 Please free to download this folder and see the results by running the program.